-Radiation therapy treats cancer by using high energy to kill tumor cells.
-The goal is to kill or damage cancer cells without hurting healthy cells.
+Radiation therapy treats cancer by using high-energy waves to kill tumor cells.
+The goal is to destroy or damage the cancer without hurting too many healthy cells.

-How Soon Might Someone Have Side Effects From Radiation Therapy?
+How Soon Might I Have Side Effects From Radiation Therapy?

-There are actually two kinds of side effects from radiation therapy -- early and late.
-Early side effects, such as nausea or fatigue, are usually temporary.
-They develop during or right after treatment and last for several weeks after treatment ends, but then improve.
-Late side effects, such as lung or heart problems, may take years to develop and are often permanent when they do.
+There are two kinds of radiation side effects: early and late.
+Early side effects, such as nausea and fatigue, usually don’t last long.
+They may start during or right after treatment and last for several weeks after it ends, but then they get better.
+Late side effects, such as lung or heart problems, may take years to show up and are often permanent when they do.

-The most common early side effects from radiation therapy are fatigue and skin problems.
-Other early side effects such as hair loss and nausea are typically specific to the site being treated.
+The most common early side effects are fatigue and skin problems.
+You might get others, such as hair loss and nausea, depending on where you get radiation.

-The fatigue you feel from having cancer and receiving radiation therapy can be overwhelming and keep you from doing the things you normally do, such as going to work or spending time with family and friends.
-It's also unpredictable and can seem different from day to day, which makes it hard to plan around it.
-It can even interfere with how well you're able to follow your cancer treatment plan.
+The fatigue you feel from cancer and radiation therapy is different from other times you may have felt tired.
+It’s an exhaustion that doesn’t get better with rest and can keep you from doing the things you normally do, like going to work or spending time with family and friends.
+It also can seem different from day to day, which makes it hard to plan around it.
+It can even change how well you're able to follow your cancer treatment plan.